Sweden and the Winter War: Aftermath

-The Winter War also helped reaffirm the Swedish position.
+The Winter War helped reaffirm the Swedish position.
 Aid to Finland had been as much about aiding a neighbour as about neutralising the public opinion calling for active intervention in the war.
 It also helped to establish the political priorities before the events of 9 April 1940, when Germany invaded Denmark and Norway.
 The goal was now fixed on keeping Sweden out of the growing European conflict; if they had not gone to war to defend Finland, there was no way that they would do it for Norway.

-The last surviving Swedish veteran of the war, Bengt Essén, passed away in August 2020.
+One of the last surviving Swedish veterans of the war, Bengt Essén, died in August 2020.